mirceanton/mirceanton.com/content/post/0004-mikrotik-terraform-getting-started/index.md

 image: { path: featured.webp }

 description: |
-  Adopting your Mikrotik router to Terraform for automation and management.
+  After upgrading my home router to a Mikrotik RB5009, I started thinking about what would be the best way to manage and configure it.
+In this blog post, I show you how I ended up configuring it with Terraform.
 ---

+I "recently" (like... almost a year ago at this point 😅) upgraded from my DIY OPNsense setup to a MikroTik RB5009.
+You can watch my [YouTube Video](https://www.youtube.com/watch?v=k5eShv6l1ts) for the full story of the why, what and the how.

-After much ado and months of procrastination, we're finally here!
-In this blog post I'll be getting started with my Terraform-Mikrotik network automation.
-The goals for this one are not overly ambitious, but that's not to say they're not important.
-What I'm setting out to achieve is:
+After much ado and months of procrastination, I'm finally getting started with my Terraform-Mikrotik network automation.
+This post will not be a full-blown guide or walk-through.
+Rather, I am just aiming to show you how to:

 1. Connect Terraform to Mikrotik,
 2. Import the default Mikrotik configuration that comes with my RB5009 into Terraform,
 3. Make the *least* amount of changes necessary to get internet access.

-Again, this might not seem like much, but it will be a solid base for my network automation.
+This might not seem like much, but the aim is to set up a solid base for my network automation going forward.
 At the end of this post (hopefully), my entire Mikrotik router will be terraform-managed!

-I should mention that I'm completely new to MikroTik devices - this RB5009 is my first one!
-So I'm actually learning how to manage it as I go along.
-If you're also new to MikroTik, I hope you'll find this especially helpful since I'll be explaining things from a beginner's perspective rather than assuming much prior knowledge.
+I should mention that I'm completely new to MikroTik devices.
+This RB5009 is more or less my first one (I had a CSS switch a while ago but that's not "managed")!
+I'm learning how to manage it as I go along, so if you're also new to MikroTik, I hope you'll find this especially helpful since I'll be explaining things from a beginner's perspective rather than assuming much prior knowledge.

 ## Prerequisites